Skip to main content

 2. Caffeine, chocolate, and coffee

 Three of our all-time favorites contain methylxanthines, which can cause excessive thirst, diarrhea, vomiting, tachyarrhythmia (irregular heartbeat), seizures, and death.
 Caffeine is especially deadly to cats, as their small bodies are highly sensitive to its effects.
 You don’t need to panic if your fur baby takes a single sip of your iced coffee, but consumption of even one caffeine pill may have fatal consequences.
-In addition to gastrointestinal symptoms, caffeine can cause a dangerous spike in blood pressure, cardiac arrhythmia, organ damage to the heart, lungs, central nervous system, liver, and kidneys, all of which have potentially fatal ramifications.
+In addition to gastrointestinal symptoms, caffeine can cause a dangerous spike in blood pressure, cardiac arrhythmia, and organ damage to the heart, lungs, central nervous system, liver, and kidneys, all of which have potentially fatal ramifications.

 3. Dairy